mumerabbasi/FireGPT/README.md

      │  │ Global      │  │
      │  └─────────────┘  │
      │  ┌─────────────┐  │
-     │  │ FireGEE     │  │
+     │  │ Fire Danger │  │
-     │  │ Client      │──┼───► Google Earth Engine APIs
+     │  │ API Client  │──┼───► Fire danger service
-     │  └─────────────┘  │    (GFS, Hansen, CORINE, SRTM)
+     │  └─────────────┘  │    (backed by GEE + Overpass)
      └───────────────────┘
 ```

-**Data flow:** User draws a fire area on the map and sends a query → Backend feeds the query + map geometry to the ReAct agent → Agent autonomously invokes MCP tools (fire danger assessment, document retrieval) → MCP server queries GEE for geospatial data and ChromaDB for relevant documents → Agent synthesizes findings into an actionable response streamed back to the UI.
+**Data flow:** User draws a fire area on the map and sends a query → Backend feeds the query + map geometry to the ReAct agent → Agent autonomously invokes MCP tools (fire danger assessment, document retrieval) → MCP server queries a FireGEE-backed fire danger API and ChromaDB for relevant documents → Agent synthesizes findings into an actionable response returned to the UI.

 ---